by Jeff Walker

 As the station moved through the 2010s, it upgraded its signal yet again as it became the flagship radio station of the Panther Football Network.
 An additional antenna site was leased in downtown Atlanta at the top of a 1,000-foot tower, and new transmitters were installed to offer HD Radio for the first time.
 The new antenna site and HD technology resulted in several advantages, including interference-free reception and extending our reach even further into North Georgia.

 In 2014, Georgia State’s President, Dr. Mark Becker, agreed with Georgia Public Broadcasting to carry NPR programming during the day on the analog FM signal while students continued to program during the nighttime hours.
 Student programming continues to be heard on a 24/7 basis on 88.5 HD2 and online at wras.org.
+And in recognition of our first decade, our Archives music mix on the HD3 channel reflects what was heard on the station in the 1970’s.
 Student interest in the station continues to be strong, and the outlook for the station is bright, partly due to the range of creative programs on the station and being the flagship radio station for the Panther Radio Network, carrying many Panthers football and basketball games live.